 11 East Madison, Suite 300, Chicago, IL (Gensler)

 For BEC Chicago members, an RSVP invite will be sent out approximately 7 to 10 days in advance of event.
-For non-BEC Chicago members interested in attending, you may contact Jeff Diqui at firstname.lastname@example.org to request an invite.
-The inviation will include a link to a mandatory RSVP.
+For non-BEC Chicago members interested in atttending, you may contact Jeff Diqui at firstname.lastname@example.org to request an invite.
+The invitation will include a link to an RSVP.